OB-lab/James_et_al._2021-MBE/README.md

 FREQ 1 0 1e-8
 ```

 In this file, *NPOP1*, *NPOP2*, *MIG21*, *MIG12*, *TDIV*, *RESIZE*, and *TSEC* are the unknown parameters to be estimated by ```fastsimcoal```.
-They all should be as well specified in the corresponding *estimation* file.
+They also be specified in the corresponding *estimation* file.

-For the population triads, we considered a nested-models approach because the number of possible demographic models considerably increases with more than two populations.
-Nine initial models, ranging from no migration to bidirectional migration among all populations, are first fitted to data and then different nested variants of the best model are explored, such as unidirectional migration or migration after secondary contact.
+For the population triads, we considered a nested-model approach because the number of possible demographic models considerably increases with more than two populations.
+Nine initial models, ranging from no migration to bidirectional migration among all populations, are first fitted to the data and then different nested variants of the best model are explored, such as unidirectional migration or migration after secondary contact.

   + Model 1: No migration.
   + Model 2: Bidirectional migration between A and B.